 2) Mother’s Day (Latin Countries) – RotaKvo.co.mx reported in 2014 that between 20 to 30% of Mexican consumers would check online before considering a physical store for Mother’s Day gifts.
 Meanwhile, visits to health, beauty, home and fashion sites can increase by as much as 20%.

 3) Singles Day (China) – This celebration day for singles has grown to become the largest online shopping day in the world.
-In 2016, $17.3 billion dollars’ worth of goods were sold through China’s Alibaba Group shopping platforms alone.
+In 2016, $17.3 billion dollars’ worth of goods was sold through China’s Alibaba Group shopping platforms alone.

 4) White Day (Japan & Korea) – KoreaKme.co.kr reports that spending can be 15% higher on White Day, the “answer day” to Valentine’s Day.

 7. Ignoring Fraud